The Palms Café, established in 1951 by Jerry Palmos, was located in Brisbane’s CBD at 171 Queen Street, next to the Regent Theatre.

 In her 2019 book, Brisbane’s Greek cafes : a million malted milks, Toni Risson describes the interior of The Palms – “The Palms was a narrow café with a carpeted floor and stylish modern cubicles along both walls.
 On the back wall, overlooking the café, was a mural that featured an arched mirror clock flanked by palm trees”.
 The Palms was sold in 1958.

 Exhibition – Meet me at the Paragon

-State Library’s upcoming exhibition, Meet me at the Paragon will explore how the creation of American-style cafés enabled Greek migrants of the early to mid-1900s to carve out a new life in a foreign land.
-The exhibition will open on 27 September 2019.
+State Library’s latest exhibition, Meet me at the Paragon explores how the creation of American-style cafes enabled Greek migrants of the early to mid-1900s to carve out a new life in a foreign land.
+The exhibition runs from 27 September 2019 until 15 March 2020.